Ryan-Donovan33/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is an open-source library and it allows us to create web applications to change data easily in a simple way.

 - [ ] What does it mean to _think_ in react?

+to think in components by recognizing that the navigation is a component.
+Its readable.

 - [ ] Describe state.

+It is basically data storage where we are able to update the component when some type of action is performed.
+Like clicking a button to "add 1" to something.

 - [ ] Describe props.

+Props is a way to pass data to a component

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is a way to manipulate the DOM and to synce them  you use "useEffect".
+These are to be used in your components.

 ## Project Set Up